Marian litany: Private devotion

+Public use

+Once the custom grew up of reciting Marian litanies privately, and of gradually shortening the text, it was not long until the idea occurred of employing them for public devotion, especially in cases of epidemic, as had been the practice of the Church with the litanies of the Saints, which were sung in penitential processions and during public calamities.

-The earliest certain mention we have of a public recital of Marian Litanies is actually related to a time of pestilence, particularly in the 15th century.
+The earliest certain mention of a public recital of Marian Litanies is actually related to a time of pestilence, particularly in the 15th century.
 At Venice, in fact, these same litanies were finally adopted for liturgical use in processions for plague and mortality and asking for rain or for fair weather.
-Probably they began to be sung in this connection during the calamities of the 15th century; but in the following century we find them prescribed, as being an ancient custom, in the ceremonials of St. Mark's.
+Probably they began to be sung in this connection during the calamities of the 15th century; but in the following century they are prescribed, as being an ancient custom, in the ceremonials of St. Mark's.